ens-emily/ensembl-docs/annotation/annotation_sources.md

 A known gene or transcript matches to a sequence in a public, scientific database such as UniProtKB and NCBI RefSeq.
 The match must be for the same species, otherwise the gene is considered to be novel for that species.
 Ensembl-Havana merges occur when a manually annotated transcript from the Havana project matches to the Ensembl coding sequence exactly.
 Matches to IDs in other databases, such as UniProtKB and NCBI EntrezGene, are listed under External References in the Transcript tab.

 Known miRNAs from the annotation of Non-coding RNAs process must have a match in miRBase for the same species.

+## Manual annotation sources

+Manual gene annotation can use other sources, including publications.